jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

-# BookStoreJ - Pattern Language
+# BookStore - Pattern Language

 ## What You Learn